Kindly read the latest Travel Advice dated 12 August 2022 above.

 It is strictly prohibited to export shells, no matter what size!

 Curio shops will offer them to you, or kids at the beach.
 Do not buy them!
-You will pay heavy fines if you are caught with shells in your luggage or you will even end up in prison.
+All luggage items are scanned at the airport before you even get to the check in counter.
+You will pay heavy fines if you are caught with shells in your luggage.

 Concerning ivory, one needs a CITES permit.
 Having said that, nobody should buy any ivory in any case.
 In Tananzia, the population of elephants reached shockingly low levels because of ruthless poachers who kill the elephants for their ivory.
 Our children’s children might not be able to see a live elephant anymore if people don’t stop buying ivory.